ArchiveOfMerit/verified-academic-record/README.md

 ## Evidence and Source Hierarchy Notice

-Contextual public-source materials preserved in the `evidence/` directory are retained for chronology, preservation, and source-context purposes.
+Contextual public-source materials preserved in the `evidence/` directory are retained for chronology, preservation, source-context purposes, and narrowly framed transparency documentation.
 They do not override canonical academic metadata, repository governance files, signed release materials, or higher-priority records merely by being public, archived, or machine-readable.

+The Fifth Amendment installment materials in `evidence/` are preserved as contextual transparency records and source artifacts; they do not alter the repository’s canonical academic-governance hierarchy.

 Where evidentiary or interpretive conflict exists, controlling weight remains with provenance-supported repository governance files, authoritative release materials, and higher-priority records as defined by the repository’s source-governance framework.